Fire Engineering Training Community

 Areas of expertise:

-Combination department training program management for small departments.
+Rural Fire Officer issues, Combination department training program management for small departments.
+Leadership in small departments.
+Establishing your organizational philosophy.

 Bio:

-Devon Wells is the Assistant Chief/Paramedic for the Hood River Fire Department in Oregon.
-He is a 17 year veteran of the Fire Service.
-He is active on the Northwest Oregon Type 2 Incident Management Team and is a Western Regional Director of the International Society of Fire Service Instructors (ISFSI).
+Devon Wells is the former Fire Chief for the Hood River Fire Department in Oregon.
+He started in the fire service in 1991 and is the 1st Vice President of the International Society of Fire Service Instructors (ISFSI).
+He presents nationally on topics of change leadership, organizational philosophy, and training program management.
 He is a team leader and Search Commander for the Crag Rat Mountain Rescue team based on Mt.
 Hood.

 Comment Wall (1 comment)